Health Insurance Requirement

 Medical Evacuation and Repatriation Coverage

-If you are in the U.S. under the sponsorship of Yale's J Exchange Visitor program, the medical evacuation and repatriation insurance requirement is covered for you by UHC Global, a travel assistance program purchased by the University.
+If you are in the U.S. on Yale's J-1 visa sponsorship (as employee or unpaid affiliate) items #3 and #4 are covered for you by UHC Global, a travel assistance program purchased by the University.
 If your spouse, partner or dependent children are traveling with you in J-2 status,they are also covered by the University's repatriation/medical evacuation plan.
+There are some conditions on dependent coverage, and in some cases dependents need to pay a supplement.
+Please read the UHC Global policy for details.

 Affordable Care Act